-Our seminars are often attached to academic conferences, spanning a wide range of disciplines, and are held all over the United States.
-Not only do our seminars provide a platform for collaboration and networking, but we also provide hotel and travel reimbursement that can offset the costs of attending your favorite academic conference.
+Our seminars are hosted online and in-person and are often attached to academic conferences, spanning a wide range of disciplines, and are held all over the United States.
+Not only do our seminars provide a platform for collaboration and networking, but we also provide hotel and travel reimbursement for in-person programs that can offset the costs of attending your favorite academic conference.

 As part of its Discourse Initiative, IHS is particularly interested in supporting research and facilitating programs in the following general categories:

 - Liberalism and Its Critics, including engagement with and response to critiques from both ends of the ideological spectrum.